Peni Parker: End of the Spider-Verse

-A now-18-year-old Peni returns in End of the Spider-Verse operating her larger SP//dr mecha, alongside Takuya Yamashiro and his mech, Leopardon.
+Peni returns in End of the Spider-Verse operating her larger SP//dr mecha, alongside Takuya Yamashiro and his mech, Leopardon.

 Alternate versions

 Future SP//dr

-An alternate universe variant of Peni Parker from an unidentified Earth appears in Spider-Gwen and Cosmic Ghost Rider.
-This version is a member of the Amazing Eight who is later killed by the Cosmic Ghost Rider.
+An alternate-universe version of Peni Parker from an unidentified Earth appears in Spider-Gwen and Cosmic Ghost Rider.
+This version is a member of the Amazing Eight until she is killed by the Cosmic Ghost Rider.

 Peni Parker: After School

-An alternate universe variant of Peni Parker, based on the Spider-Man: Into the Spider-Verse iteration, appears in the Marvel Unlimited webtoon Peni Parker: After School.
+An alternate-universe version of Peni Parker, based on the Spider-Man: Into the Spider-Verse iteration, appears in the Marvel Unlimited webtoon Peni Parker: After School.
 This version has a secret identity.

 Peni Porker

-An alternate universe variant of Peni Parker from an unidentified Earth related to Spider-Ham's named Peni Porker makes a cameo appearance in the graphic novel Spider-Ham: A Pig in Time.
+An alternate-universe version of Peni Parker from an unidentified Earth related to Spider-Ham's named Peni Porker makes a cameo appearance in the graphic novel Spider-Ham: A Pig in Time.

 In other media

 Television

-SP//dr makes a non-speaking cameo appearance in the Ultimate Spider-Man episode "Return to the Spider-Verse" Pt.
-4 as one of several alternate reality Spider-Men that the villainous Wolf Spider took hostage to siphon their powers before the "prime" Spider-Man, Kid Arachnid, and Spider-Woman arrive to save them.
+SP//dr makes a non-speaking cameo appearance in the Ultimate Spider-Man episode "Return to the Spider-Verse".